Let's Take A look At The Top Ten Oru Kayak Alternatives.

 This review will include some brands that also manufacture folding kayaks and some that focus on manufacturing inflatable kayaks because folding kayaks are all about portability.
 In addition, this review is going to include some brands that also focus on manufacturing inflatable kayaks.
 Because of this, we will also spend some time addressing the distinctions between folding kayaks and inflatable kayaks and the benefits and drawbacks of folding kayaks in and of themselves.
 So, let's start paddling through this issue, shall we?

-To begin, you first need to think about whether a folding kayak is the best option for your requirements when it comes to paddling.
+To begin, you first need to consider whether a folding kayak is the best option for your requirements regarding paddling.
 The following is a concise rundown of some of the benefits and drawbacks associated with this style of kayak:

 Having a low weight (usually less than 50 pounds)